"For 'the Sun of Righteousness,' who drives His chariot over all, pervades equally all

 Christ with the sun began in ancient times and has continued abundantly over the many centuries since

-not only in the Pagan world but also in Israel, as exhibited by the solar nature of Jesus’s purported Father,
+the Pagan world but also in Israel, as exhibited by the solar nature of Jesus’s purported Father, the

 concerns the main Jewish god, in Yahweh and the Sun: Biblical and

 Archaeological Evidence for Sun Worship in Ancient Israel, Rev. Dr. J. Glen Taylor, a theologian